WinnieShaw/Structural-Power/README.md

 # Structural-Power
-Employing the Structural Power to Achieve a Supply-Demand Balanced Payment Channel Network
+Article:Employing the Structural Power to Achieve a Supply-Demand Balanced Payment Channel Network Codes will be coming soon...